 Amy Smith and Elaine Ball, PTA co-chairs, Sytchampton Endowed Primary School, Stourport-on-Severn, Worcestershire (93 pupils)

-'We wanted to run an educational event for the benefit of the children, so the PTA funded an inflatable planetarium for our students to promote the PTA and show what our money can do.
-We hired an inflatable planetarium from Space Odyssey for two days at a cost of £600.
+‘The PTA wanted to run an educational event for the benefit of the children, so we hired an inflatable planetarium from Space Odyssey for two days at a cost of £600.
 The school used six of the ten sessions on offer, and we offered the remaining sessions to local nurseries, pre-schools, primary schools, childminders and home-educated students.
 We charged £60 per session to cover our costs.
 We also held a Festival of Light after school to give parents a chance to see inside the planetarium and show them what their children had experienced that day.
-We were able to fit 60 people in at a time and in the end had to run two parent sessions!
-We accepted donations for this experience.'
+We were able to fit 60 people in at a time and in the end had to run two parent sessions!’

 Gill Haynes, PTA chair, South Molton United CofE Primary School, South Molton, Devon (170 pupils)